RedHatInsights/insights-host-inventory/README.md

 ## Using the legacy api

+Some apps still need to use the legacy API path, which by default is `/r/insights/platform/inventory/v1/`.
-In order to use the legacy API, you need to set this environment variable:
+In case legacy apps require this prefix to be changed, it can be modified using this environment variable:

 ```bash
  export INVENTORY_LEGACY_API_URL="/r/insights/platform/inventory/api/v1"